l0cks-acab/BlackJackGamble/README.md

 # BlackjackGamble

 BlackjackGamble is a Rust plugin that allows players to gamble their RP (Reward Points) in a game of Blackjack using the Economics plugin.
 Players can place bets and play against the dealer in a user-friendly UI.
-Must run side-by-side with Economics.

 ## Features
 - Gamble RP in a game of Blackjack.